-5.6 Our approach to teaching pupils with SEND
+5.6 What is our approach to teaching pupils with SEND?

 At Bond Primary School we strive to ensure all pupils have access to high quality teaching.
 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 High-quality teaching is our first step in responding to pupils who have SEND; good teaching for pupils with SEND is good teaching for all.
-This includes creating a suitable learning environment, making reasonable adjustments for individual pupils, including differentiation and selecting a range of evidenced teaching strategies that support children with SEND so that the children are allowed full participation where barriers to learning are removed.
+This includes creating a suitable learning environment, making reasonable adjustments for individual pupils, including adapting teaching and learning and selecting a range of evidenced teaching strategies that support children with SEND so that the children are allowed full participation, where barriers to learning are removed.